 Check payroll tax records and assess whether the amount of salary and wages shown in the accounts approximates the amount declared for payroll tax.

-Review the status of independent contractors to ensure they are properly classified, including whether they meet the definition of a deemed employee or any required exemption applications have been lodged with and approved by the relevant State/Territory revenue offices.
+Review the status of independent contractors to ensure they are properly classified, including whether they meet the definition of a deemed employee or any required exemption applications have been lodged with and approved by the relevant State/Territory revenue offices, noting that the contractor provisions operate very broadly.

 Determine whether single touch payroll (STP) applies and ensure the necessary reporting requirements have been met.